 The levees have adequate slope protection against surface erosion, wave action, and adverse effects of a sudden drawdown.
 The levees have a minimum three-foot thick layer of clay on the interior, exterior, and crest of the levee.
 Vegetation is adequate on the top of the levee where it may be exposed to the elements.
-As part of Cleco's operational plan, they inspect the levees weekly for any erosion due to weather, animals, or other elements and promptly correct any deficiencies.
+As part of Cleco's operational plan, the levees are inspected weekly for any erosion due to weather, animals, or other elements and deficiencies promptly corrected.